dennisrcao/neural-stem-slicer/README.md

 ## Overview
 ![Overview](./README_Assets/overview.png)

-A music production utility tool that converts any song into perfectly organized, production-ready stems and 8 bar segments.
+A music production utility tool that converts any song into perfectly organized, production-ready stems (bass, vocal, other(melodic), drums, kick, snare, tom, cymbal) and segments each stem into 8 bar segments.
+Create perfect complex warping loops for Ableton Session view or just custom experimental loops for your library.

+## Quick Start
+1. After [installation](#installation), place any `.mp3` or `.wav` file in the root folder
+2. Double click `split_stems.command` to run the process
-Just drag in any audio file (`.mp3/.wav`) and Neural Stem Slicer intelligently processes and automatically:
+3. Neural Stem Slicer will automatically:

-- Splits tracks into 8 high-quality stems using Demucs Hybrid Transformers
+   - Split tracks into 8 high-quality stems using Demucs Hybrid Transformers
      - Bass, Vocals, Melody, Drums
      - Drums → Kick, Snare, Toms, Cymbals
-- Detects and labels all files with BPM and key using deep learning analysis (with manual override)
+   - Detect and label all files with BPM and key using deep learning analysis (with manual override)
-- Segments each stem into precise 8-bar loops ready for Ableton Complex warping
+   - Segment each stem into precise 8-bar loops ready for Ableton Complex warping
+4. All output files should be in the `/output` folder
 <br>

 Perfect for: